puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_agent.markdown

 On \*nix systems, we [moved][] MCollective's configuration files from `/etc/mcollective` to `/etc/puppetlabs/mcollective`.

 Edit the new configuration files to port over any settings you need from the old configuration files.
 Note that the default plugin and library directories also changed; you should update your settings to use both the new directories and any other directories you wish to use.

+### Post-Upgrade Clean-Up

+After you've upgraded your entire deployment, you should read our suggested [post-upgrade clean-up tasks](./upgrade_major_post.html).